When Tax Day comes before probate begins

-Who pays the tax bill if April 15 comes before probate begins?
+Who pays the tax bill if April 15 comes before probate starts?

 Normally any tax debt would be paid by the estate, filed as your loved one would have filed when they were alive.